zephyrproject-rtos/zephyr/doc/guides/test/twister.rst

     Set of platforms that this test case should not run on.

 extra_sections: <list of extra binary sections>
-    When computing sizes, sanitycheck will report errors if it finds extra, unexpected sections in the Zephyr binary unless they are named here.
+    When computing sizes, twister will report errors if it finds extra, unexpected sections in the Zephyr binary unless they are named here.
 They will not be included in the size calculation.